Fibrosarcoma: What Is It?

 Pets with fibrosarcomas often have a firm swelling of the skin or dermal region.
-Swelling of the skin may or may not be painful and may ulcerate in aggressive cancers.
+Skin swelling may or may not be painful and may ulcerate in aggressive cancers.
 Cats and dogs with oral fibrosarcomas may have bloody oral discharge, trouble chewing, oral discomfort, foul breathing, and excessive drooling.
 There could also be a history of infection for feline leukemia, other cat illnesses, or rabies virus.

 Diagnosing Dogs And Cats With Fibrosarcomas

 The diagnosis of vaccine-associated sarcoma requires a biopsy.
-Additional laboratory testing conducted before surgery can include an FIV and FeLV test, full blood count, blood chemistry profile, and urinalysis to check for internal organ health.
-The microscopic spread of the tumor to other organs cannot be identified by X-rays or ultrasound; however, chest X-rays and abdominal ultrasound are used to detect cancer’s visible spread.
+Additional laboratory testing before surgery can include an FIV and FeLV test, full blood count, blood chemistry profile, and urinalysis to check for internal organ health.
+X-rays or ultrasounds cannot identify the microscopic spread of the tumor to other organs; however, chest X-rays and abdominal ultrasounds are used to detect cancer’s visible spread.

 Treating Dogs And Cats With Fibrosarcomas

 These tumors can be tricky as they send out undetectable tentacles, which can’t be seen.
 Any cells left behind can cause the growth to recur.
 Unfortunately, this is very common.

 • Surgical excision of the lump with a broad margin or amputation of the injured leg.

 • Radiation treatment must be followed to kill all remaining cancer cells.
 This generally starts within two weeks of surgery.

 • In some cases, the cat will undergo chemotherapy before surgery to reduce the tumor.
 It can restart after surgery to destroy any remaining cancer cells.
 Unlike humans, pets tolerate chemotherapy well and do not cause hair loss.